etherisc/gif-next/README.md

 Unit tests are written using the forge testing framework.
 See below for most important commands to run tests and deployments.

 If you are interested in creating your own products, have a look at our [example sandbox repository](https://github.com/etherisc/gif-next-sandbox) that contains a simple example of how to build new products on top of the GIF.
+Or see our documentation on the setup of the [fire example components](https://docs.etherisc.com/gif-next/3.x/example-fire).

 ### Running all unit tests